PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 </details>
 ```

-mermaid is the formatting we use for displaying flowcharts about the plugin. these will likely be used similarly to regular images. you can find info and examples [here](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).
+mermaid is the formatting we use for displaying flowcharts about the plugin. these will likely be used similarly to regular images.
+You can find info and examples [here](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams).

 notes are ocasionally desired to include in a doc, they should be used for important edge cases, or reminder information, that would otherwise overbulk a doc, but is still key info for the many people outside of the core usage path. it is denoted by the '>' character followed by the :heavy_exclamation_mark: emoji, the emoji should be spelled out, and not coped in as a caracter, for better rendering across markdown viewers. additionally the note should be indented to be in line with the line that the note is related to, to have quicker readability when a note is applicable to things like the last instruction of the set, or at the end of the set of instructions.